AlexCouch/JoyCouch/README.md

 I'll be updating this README with some more detailed docs in the future.
 For now, I am trying to get this to be in working condition.

+### NOTE: This project is currently migrating to Kotlin/Native in a completely different workspace.
+Because of this, there will be a new repository (linked here when created) created for the development from here on out.
+I will leave this project here as a reference and in case anybody wishes to play around with it.
+It's not cleaned, there is no exported jar, there is no proper documentation either.
+I will not be adding any of the aforementioned.
+There is, however, a license (as reminded to me by guusverbeek) so that nobody can just take this code and claim it as their own.

 ### NOTE: There is currently not working version at the moment.
 It currently going under a lot of refactoring, reoganization, and optimizations.
 There are lots of testing that needs to be done.
 Any contribution must be discussed with me on discord @Alex Couch#5275.
 Please specify your first message with me to include this project so I know why you're messaging me.
 ### NOTE: All documentation and JavaDoc comments are NOT final.
 Sometimes things change and I don't update the docs.
 They are there mostly for me.
 Please take some of it with a grain of salt.
 ### NOTE: The header will have either "broken" or "working".
 Obviously meaning that you can either test it and it'll work or it won't.